JJAHMEDAMER/properties-marketplace/readme.md

 Landing page with SEO metadata and OG tags

-Apartments list page with filters and dynamic metadata
+Apartments list page with filters and metadata

-Apartment details page with Google Maps iframe and Swiper image carousel
+Apartment details page with **Google Maps iframe**, **Swiper** and **Dynamic Metadata**

-Add apartment page using react-hook-form, image upload field, validation, and localStorage persistence
+Add apartment page using react-hook-form, image upload field, validation,

 Edit apartment page reusing the same form with prefilled data